Coronavirus (COVID-19)

 Domestic and family violence

 Due to social distancing and self-isolation requirements, women, including children, may be at higher risk of experiencing domestic violence, abuse and other threats to their safety during the COVID-19 pandemic.
-To make sure that everyone stays safe during COVID19, you may want to organise with a friend or family member to regularly check up on each other.
+If you or someone you know is self-isolating, you may want to organise with a friend or family member to regularly check up on each other.

 If you are in danger call 000.